mfroeling/QMRITools-website/pages/seg_script.md

 ---

-Everyting in QMRITools can also run from the command line using the Wolfram engine.
+Everything in QMRITools can also run from the command line using the Wolfram engine.
 For segmentation there are dedicated scripts that install and run the segmentation software.
 Below is a short manual on how to use these tools.
-The scripts and so example data can be found [here](https://github.com/mfroeling/QMRITools/tree/master/scripts).
+The scripts and so example data can be found on [the github page](https://github.com/mfroeling/QMRITools/tree/master/scripts).

 ## Wolfram engine and script